andswitch/techahashi/README.md

   menu because of the confidentiality issues.
 Users should be aware that an external server is used and the diagram data is sent via internet.*
+* Add the ability to start and end monospace text with a back tick "`" just like emphasis with "*".